Thinking of moving from San Diego to Las Vegas? What would it be like to wake up in a city that never sleeps?

 There’s no doubt you have heard horror stories about the weather in Las Vegas.
 Did you know it’s also one of the fasting-warming cities in the U.S?

-There is very low humidity in Las Vegas because it is in the desert.
-You won’t get the energy-zapping humid weather as you do in parts of Texas and Mississippi.
+The good news is there is very low humidity in Las Vegas because it is in the desert.
 Dry heat allows the body to cool more quickly and won’t feel nearly as hot as humid heat.

 Many people move to Las Vegas for the weather, specifically for the mild winters.
 While winter still exists, you will typically experience daily highs in the 50s to 60s, rarely falling below 48°F. For people moving from San Diego, you should expect similar winter conditions.